Nissan Patrol: GU IV onwards

+Safety

 Sixth generation (Y62; 2010)

 The all-new, sixth generation, Y62 series Nissan Patrol was launched on 13 February 2010 in Abu Dhabi.
 A luxury version (Z62) was sold as the Infiniti QX56 from 2010 (the first time that a Patrol-based vehicle had been sold in North America since 1969), which was later renamed the Infiniti QX80 in 2013.
 The Y62 was introduced in North America under the Armada nameplate in 2016, for the 2017 model year.
 It was presented as a replacement for the Titan-based first generation Nissan Armada (WA60).

 As of 2017, the Y62 is powered by either a 275 hp / 394 Nm 4.0-litre VQ40DE V6 engine for the entry level XE and SE trims or a more powerful 400 hp / 560 Nm 5.6-litre VK56VD V8 engine for the upper level trims.
 The NISMO edition uses a tuned version of the 5.6-litre V8 producing 28 additional horsepower.
 Prior to the introduction of the 4.0-litre V6, a lower output 317 hp / 526 Nm 5.6-litre VK56DE V8 was designated for the entry level trims.

 As of 2017, all models come with a 7-speed automatic transmission although Nissan previously offered a 5-speed automatic and also a 6-speed manual for the entry level trim.
 A variable 4×4 mode package allows switching between four drive modes: sand, on-road, rock and snow.
 A Hydraulic Body Motion Control System is available.
 An electronic-locking rear differential, hill start and hill descent control, as well as lane-departure warning, computer assisted braking and stability control.
 The Infiniti version launched in the United States in 2010, the first Patrol sold there since the 60 series.
 The Nissan Patrol launched in Australia in early 2013.

 The Nissan Patrol is offered in various different trim levels in the Middle East: XE, SE, SE-Platinum City, LE, LE-Titanium, LE-Platinum City and NISMO Edition.
 In Australia the Ti and Ti-L trim levels are offered.